PhyPro/PhyPro/README.md

 There are many ways to search for a certain protein family computationally.
 PhyPro builds up on another tool called PFQL - Protein Feature Query Language to perform this task more robustly.
 PFQL is able to filter proteins that has a specific feature architecture.
 It is called "feature" because it is a generalization of domain architecture.
 So PhyPro expects us to defiine a protein family by explicitly writing PFQL rules that defines a protein family.

-These rules are writen in the config file under the key: `phyloProfile.PfqlDefinitions`
+These rules are writen in the config file under the key: `phyloProfile.pfqlDefinitions`

 Please read the documentation on PFQL [here](https://github.com/biowonks/pfql/blob/master/manual.md)